datacontroller/docs.datacontroller.io/docs/dci-deploysasviya.md

 Data Controller makes use of a system account for performing backend data updates and writing to the staging area.
 This needs to be provisioned in advance using the Viya admin-cli.
 The process is well described here:  [https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-3-5-Compute-Server-Service-Accounts/ta-p/620992](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-3-5-Compute-Server-Service-Accounts/ta-p/620992)

 ### Database
-We strongly recommend that the Data Controller configuration tables are stored in a database for concurrency reasons, however it is also possible to use a BASE engine library.
+Whilst we do recommend that Data Controller configuration tables are stored in a database for concurrency reasons, it is also possible to use a BASE engine library, which is adequate if you only have a few users.

 Let us know which database you are using and we will provide the DDL.
 We have customers in production using Oracle, Postgres, Netezza, SQL Server to name a few.